drepo-eth/site/content/drepo/web3.1/going-decentralized/index.md

 the distribution scheme mentioned above.
 The diverse distribution of an application's frontend alone is worthwhile.

+{{< image-svg
+  src="drepo-hosting.excalidraw.svg"
+  alt="dRepo Hosting"
+  caption="dRepo Hosting: When developers publish an application in the dRepo, they define multiple sources for the application binary, dependencies, and possible assets.
+Users look this information up within the index and download the required artifacts from a source of their choice.
+Ultimately, it does not matter where users obtain the artifacts, as they are secured and verified by the dRepo." >}}

 ## Network Effects

 Today's web applications use cloud services, edge computing, and CDNs worldwide